neek8044/NuitkaBuilder/README.md

   - Colored
   - Less cluttered

-- No need to type the long commands, just run
 - PyInstaller-like arguments
-    - For instance, instead of using `--onefile`, you can simply type `-o`
+  - For example, instead of using `--file-reference-choice=runtime`, you can use `--cwd-runtime`

-  - Example:
+- Predifined options and shortcuts

+  Here is a comparison of both of the commands:
   - Nuitka command: `python3 -m nuitka --standalone --follow-imports --output-dir="./output/" --onefile --file-reference-choice=runtime main.py`
    - NuitkaBuilder: `python3 nuitkabuilder.py -o -r`

 ![screenshot](https://github.com/neek8044/NuitkaBuilder/blob/master/screenshot.png?raw=true)
 *(in the screenshot main.py was nuitkabuilder so it compiled itself)*